matthias-scholz/nonlinear-pca/README.md

 ### Cite ###

-If you use this code in a publication, please cite one of these articles.
+If you use this toolbox in a publication, please cite one of these articles.

  *  [Non-linear PCA: a missing data approach.](http://bioinformatics.oxfordjournals.org/content/21/20/3887.full) Matthias Scholz, Fatma Kaplan, Charles L. Guy, Joachim Kopka, and Joachim Selbig.